shacker/tunedex/README.md

 To sync only certain playlists, pass in comma-separated playlist names, *exactly spelled and quoted, with no spaces between playlist names*, e.g.:

 `./manage.py sync 'Hi-Fi','Super Favorites'``

+---

+set timezone in local.py.
+To list all zones, do:

+import pytz
+for zone in pytz.all_timezones:
+    print(zone)